alajmo/sake/docs/recipes.md

 ## Change Shell

-You can change the default `shell` for tasks by setting the `shell` property in the global scope, server section and the task section (nested tasks/commands included).
+You can change the default `shell` for tasks by setting the `shell` property in the global scope, server section or the task section (nested tasks/commands included).

 The order of precedence is as follows: